randombit/grab-rss/readme.txt

 In short: die, binary data, die in a fire.

+(And then I realized it was far better to save the seen items state in a sqlite db than a plain text file in case an exception is thrown and we revert state.
+Hypocrisy rocks!)

-What's there?
+* What's there?

 All the basic functionality works: it reads RSS feeds, sends you emails about them, remembers which ones it has already told you about.
 I'm using it as my only RSS source, and I'm happy with it.

-What's missing?
+* What's missing?

 No provision for HTML mail.
 Everything is converted to text/plain, stripping out everything except links.
-I hate HTML mail.

 Charset support is weak; it basically strips everything down to ASCII, because that happens to be the most useful thing for me.